shady-seal/shady-seal/README.md

 # Hi there 👋

-I'm a recent graduate of Le Wagon's fullstack developer bootcamp based in Lisbon, and I'm currently looking for work as a developer.
+I'm a graduate of Le Wagon's fullstack developer bootcamp based in Lisbon, and I'm currently working as a support & software engineer at Levellr.
 With a background in chemical engineering and management in the hospitality industry, I bring a unique perspective to my work.

 ## 🔭 I’m currently working on
 - Building web applications using Ruby on Rails and JavaScript.